tkaprol/ShockEmu/Readme.md

 SE file format
 ==============

 SE files are, generally speaking, a mapping between an input key, mouse button, or mouse movement to a DualShock 4 input.
-See the example file (`nomanssky.se`) for a breakdown of the format.
+See the example file (`nomanssky.se` or `fifa18.se`) for a breakdown of the format.

 How it works
 ============